mikeisesele/mike-lambda/README.md

     override fun onResume() {
         super.onResume()

         // this uses the inline reified function to navgate to any activity at run time.

-        // use this to send data via intent to destination activity MikeUtils.navigateToActivity(this, DestinationActivity::class.java, data: Bundle)
+        // use this to send data via intent to destination activity

+        // put all required info in the bundle object (data) val data = Bundle()

+        // pass the data as the third parameter to the method MikeUtils.navigateToActivity(this, DestinationActivity::class.java, data: Bundle)

          // use this to navigate to destination activity without sending data MikeUtils.navigateToActivity(this, DestinationActivity::class.java, null)
     }